romantomchak/docker-php/docs/cookbook/container-run.md

 ## Interacting with a container

 WIth the last example we can now read the log a container in real time.
-However you may need to send input to this container.
+However, you may need to send input to this container.
 This can be done by attaching a websocket with the `containerAttachWebsocket` method:`

 ```php